tamton-aquib/imreco/README.md

 ### TODOS:
 - [x] Resizer: To change dimension of the provided image, and save it to a new file.
 - [x] Converter: To change file formats from png to jpg, etc.
+- [ ] Compressor: To compress jpg files in file size.
 - [x] Config: Add user config options. (maybe argparse or typer)
 - [ ] Checks multiple files or a directory.
 - [ ] Chain functions and/or operations